When the interview ends, there is still more to do in order to clinch the deal. You don't have a job offer, yet!

 This will give you an idea of time frames, hesitations, or concerns you might need to address, and what you can expect in the post-interview waiting game.

 If you didn't receive a business card from everyone who interviewed you at the beginning of the interview, be sure to ask for everyone's business card at the end of the interview so you have the correct title and contact information for each.
+Read 5 Absolute Must-Ask Questions for the End of Your Next Interview for more details.

 As soon as you leave the employer's location, jot down everything you can remember from each interviewee: